Lake Bolsena: Bisentina

+Forgotten after being turned for a long time into a stage of atrocities as a prison for heretics, this chamber became subject of occultist conversation in the late 19th century in Madame Blavatsky’s theosophic society, who considered this place to be one of the secret entrances to the underground kingdom of Agarthi, "the Inaccessible".

 The Etruscans and the Romans left few traces of their stay on the island.
 In the 9th century it provided refuge from the incursions of the Saracens.

 About 1250, it became the property of the lord of Bisenzio, who abandoned it and burned it following disagreements with the inhabitants of the island.
 In 1261, Urban IV reconquered it.
 The island was destroyed again in 1333 by Louis IV of Bavaria, accused of heresy and excommunicated by the pope.
 The property of the Farnese family from 1400 onwards, it had a period of prosperity and was visited by many popes.

 In 1635, it was governed by Odoardo Farnese, duke of Castro, who entered into conflict with the Church, resulting in the total destruction of Castro.
 The two islands returned to the Church's control but were soon ceded again.
-The princess Beatrice Spada Potenziani, wife of the duke Fieschi Ravaschieri, owned it until 2017.
-Where it was sold to a foundation.
+The princess Beatrice Spada Potenziani, wife of the duke Fieschi Ravaschieri, owned it until its sale to a foundation in 2017.